Stochastic Matching Bandits with Rare Optimization Updates: Optimization in Stochastic Matching Bandits: The Curse of Complexity

 In this work, we develop algorithms for the Stochastic Matching Bandit (SMB) problem with preference feedback.
 SMB can be viewed as a generalization of the standard Multinomial Logit (MNL) bandit model with a single assortment~\citep{oh2021multinomial, lee2024nearly} to a setting with $K$ simultaneous assortments—one for each arm.
 Applying existing MNL-based methods to this setting requires dynamically selecting $K$ assortments at each round while simultaneously learning arm preferences in an online fashion.
 This extension introduces significant computational challenges: the resulting combinatorial optimization problem is NP-hard.
 In contrast, the standard MNL bandit problem with a single assortment is known to be solvable in polynomial time~\citep{oh2021multinomial}.
 Thus, the SMB framework poses a substantially more complex optimization problem, highlighting the need for efficient algorithmic solutions.

-Naively extending MNL bandits (e.g. \citet{oh2021multinomial, lee2024nearly}) to SMB requires defining the UCB index for the expected reward of an assortment $S_{k}$ for all $k\in[K]$ as where $h_{n,k,t}$ is an UCB index for the utility value between $n$ and $k$ at each time $t$.
+Naively extending MNL bandits (e.g. \citet{oh2021multinomial, lee2024nearly}) to SMB requires defining the UCB index for the expected reward of an assortment $S_{k}$ for all $k\in[K]$ as $R^{UCB}_{k,t}(S_{k})=\sum_{n\in S_{k}}\frac{w_{n,k}\exp(h_{n,k,t})}{1+\sum_{m\in S_{k}}\exp (h_{m,k,t})},$ where $h_{n,k,t}$ is an UCB index for the utility value between $n$ and $k$ at each time $t$.
 Then at each time, the algorithm determines assortments by following the UCB strategy:

-While this method can achieve a regret bound of $\tilde{O}(K r \sqrt{T})$, it suffers from severe computational limitations.
-Specifically, solving the combinatorial optimization in \eqref{eq:ucb_comb} incurs a worst-case computational cost of $O(K^N)$ \textit{per round}, particularly when the candidate set size $L \ge N$, rendering the approach impractical for large-scale settings.
+While this method can achieve a regret bound of $\tilde{\mathcal{O}}( \sqrt{T})$, it suffers from severe computational limitations.
+Let $C_{\mathrm{opt}}$ denote the worst-case cost of solving~\eqref{eq:ucb_comb} once.
+Since~\eqref{eq:ucb_comb} is NP-hard in general, exact maximization can be computationally prohibitive.
+A trivial worst-case upper bound is obtained by exhaustive search over feasible assignments: when $L\ge N$, the action space has size $\mathcal{O}(K^N)$.
+Consequently, recomputing the maximizer at every round leads to total optimization cost on the order of $T\cdot C_{\mathrm{opt}}=\mathcal{O}(TK^N)$, which is impractical at scale.
 Further details of the algorithm and regret analysis are provided in Appendix~\ref{app:ucb}.

-To overcome the computational burden, we propose a \emph{batched learning} approach that substantially reduces per-round computational cost on average (i.e., the amortized cost).
-Our method is inspired by the batched bandit literature~\citep{perchet2015batched, gao2019batched, hanna2023contexts, dong2020multinomial, han2020sequential, ren2024dynamic, sawarnigeneralized}, and the full details are presented in the following sections.
+To overcome the computational burden, we propose a \emph{batched learning} approach that substantially reduces the total number of combinatorial optimization updates, thereby reducing the overall computational cost.

-\begin{remark} {For combinatorial optimization, approximation oracles \citep{kakade2007playing, chen2013combinatorial} are often used to address computational challenges.
+\begin{remark} For combinatorial optimization, approximation oracles \citep{kakade2007playing, chen2013combinatorial} are often used to address computational challenges.
 However, this approach inevitably targets approximation regret rather than exact regret that we aim to minimize.
 In this work, we tackle the computational challenges while targeting exact regret by employing batch updates.
 Note that even under approximation optimization, our proposed batch updates can also be beneficial in further reducing the computational cost.
-We will discuss this in more detail in Section~\ref{sec:elim}.} \end{remark}
+Additional details are provided in Appendix~\ref{app:oracle}. \end{remark}